speenzor/AutomateTheBoringStuff/README.md

 # AutomateTheBoringStuff
+These files are my solutions to end-of-chapter Practice Projects in the free, online textbook Automate The Boring Stuff by Al Sweigart.

+I highly recommend this book for anyone learning to code for the first time.

-My solutions to end-of-chapter Practice Projects in Automate The Boring Stuff I am now learning Python by working through the book Automate the Boring Stuff.
-These are my solutions to end of chapter projects for others to learn from.
+I am currently learning Python as my first programming language by working through the book Automate the Boring Stuff.
+These are my solutions to end of chapter projects for others to see my development as a software developer.